Montenegro

 Birthgap Generational Indicator (TFG)

-The Birthgap Generational Indicator (TFG) stood at 9.2% in 2009, corresponding to a total fertility rate of 1.88.
-This marks a slight decrease of 0.8 percentage points from 2008.
-Over the recent five-year span from 2005 to 2009, the TFG has been on a downward trend, averaging 14.0%.
-Compared to the average for the 2000s, which is also 14.0%, the current figure is about 4.8 percentage points lower.
-Within the global context, Montenegro registers the lowest TFG level, placing 38th out of 38 countries, and similarly holds the lowest rank (31st of 31) in Europe.
+The Birthgap Generational Indicator (TFG) in 2009 stands at 9.2%, which corresponds to a total fertility rate of 1.88.
+This represents a slight decline from 2008, falling by 0.8 percentage points.
+Over the five-year span from 2005 to 2009, the indicator has been decreasing, averaging 14.0%.
+Compared to the average during the 2000s, Montenegro's current level is roughly 4.8 percentage points lower.
+It holds the lowest TFG values worldwide and within Europe, ranking 38th out of 38 countries globally and 31st out of 31 in Europe.

 | Year | TFG | Year | TFG |